FREE MENTAL HEALTH ASSESSMENT. start here

 The association between depression and headaches isn’t something we fully understand, but if your headache frequency and headache characteristics have changed in a way that suggests a contribution to depression, it’s time to talk to a healthcare provider about the problem.

 If your depression is giving you a headache (real or metaphorical), do something about it.
-There are plenty of depression resources available to work on the depression and the symptoms of depression that could be causing headaches in your life.
+There are plenty of depression resources and depression podcasts available to work on the depression and the symptoms of depression that could be causing headaches in your life.

 Getting started is often the hardest part of the process.